 - Letter of Support of nominee’s choosing; however, a DO or PhD recommendation is strongly encouraged.

 - Additional supporting documentation such as a letters of support/collaboration and cited publications

 Note: Medical students will be asked to verify academic status by providing a letter of good standing.

-The recipient will be recognized at AOF’s annual Honors Gala, the osteopathic profession’s largest and most prestigious event; a travel stipend up to $1,000 will be provided to help defray costs.
-In addition, the annual Rocovich Research Award Winner will be recognized in various AOF publications, on the website and through social media outlets.
+The recipient will be recognized at AOF’s annual Honors Gala, the osteopathic profession’s largest and most prestigious event on October 16, 2020, in Austin, TX; a travel stipend up to $1,000 will be provided to help defray costs.
+In addition, the winner will be recognized in various AOF publications, on the website, and through social media outlets.